Jin Air gives up plans to fly to Belgrade. There is nothing safe for Bucharest yet

-Also for 2020 was the plan and the Seoul - Belgrade route.
-Only Jin Air officials have announced that they are giving up these plans.
-It seems that passenger air traffic between South Korea and Belgrade has not met expectations.
+The Seoul-Belgrade route was also planned for 2020.
+It's just that Jin Air officials have announced that they are giving up on these plans.
+It appears that air passenger traffic between South Korea and Belgrade has not lived up to expectations.

 Jin Air gives up Belgrade